Free up to five users. The whole suite, not a demo of it.

 Already self-hosting?
 OxiMail is built to take your mailboxes.

-If you run Stalwart, Zimbra, Dovecot or any generic IMAP server, you are exactly who Community is for.
+If you run Stalwart, Zimbra, Dovecot or any generic IMAP server, you are exactly who this is for.
 The migration tooling pulls your mailboxes, folders and flags across — phased, domain by domain, validated against your real clients before you cut over.
 You are not rebuilding your mail estate from scratch; you are moving it to a JMAP-native engine that is one binary instead of a stack of six.

 From Stalwart